Mattsi-Jansky/termibot/client/README.md

-# Slack bot client thingy
+# Slack bot client

-This is still quite experimental but this library represents a client for interacting with the Slack API.
+A client for interacting with the Slack API.

 ## Tests